 Plochingen is also called the gateway to the Stuttgart region.
 Conversely, this also means: Here it goes out.
 Out of the urban environment, into the idyll and the tranquility of nature.
 This river has nothing to do with the city: You come through an idyllic spell forest, through beautiful brook valleys and over promising mountain tops.
 You run away from paved roads mostly on loose paths and paths.
 It goes up and down until you have collected 430 vertical meters in the end.Start of the run is at Plochinger station.
 From here it is initially relatively steep uphill in the picturesque Bannwald Schachen.
 This forest has been left to its own devices for about 15 years, and as you walk through it you can watch nature slowly recapture the formerly managed forest.From the forest, go to the creek.
 Along several small streams, you now walk on a rather easy passage through a wonderfully calm valley, before you go uphill again for a short while.
 If you cross the steep road along Kaiserstrasse, you have reached the highest point of the run.
 Enjoy the beautiful view for a while - you can already see your destination, Schorndorf-Winterbach.
 From now on it's just downhill.
 If you have circled the small Lehnenbach reservoir, you are almost there.
 The last meters lead you through Winterbach directly to the train station, from where you can drive back to Stuttgart.Although you are completely out of the urban area of Stuttgart, the journey by train (R1) to Plochingen takes just 17 minutes.
 A little longer (32 minutes) needs the S2 for the return to Stuttgart Hauptbahnhof.

 The southern part of the Rössleweg takes you from Bad Cannstatt up to the romantic funerary chapel on the Württemberg.
 The climb up is steep and demanding - the view up is wide and impressive.
 From here you can already see how it goes on.First you run down to the Neckar.
 After you have crossed it, it goes straight up again through the Wangen vineyards above the Dürrbachtal.
-The narrow paths between the individual plots are simply picturesque.Slowly but surely, you continue to run upwards until you reach the highest point of the route at 468 meters altitude shortly before your destination.
-You cross the Neue Weinsteige and walk directly to the stop of the "Zacke", with which you can comfortably drive back to the center of Stuttgart and enjoy the great view of the city.This run starts directly at the S-Bahn station Nürnberger Straße, which you can reach from Stuttgart main station in a few minutes.
+The narrow paths between the individual plots are simply picturesque.Slowly but surely, you keep going uphill until you reach the highest point of the route at 468 meters altitude just before you reach your destination.
+You cross the Neue Weinsteige and walk directly to the stop of the "Zacke", with which you can comfortably drive back to the center of Stuttgart and enjoy the great view over the city.This run starts directly at the S-Bahn station Nürnberger Straße, which you can reach from the Stuttgart main station in a few minutes.
 From the finish you can take the rack railway "Zacke" back to the center.
 Alternatively, the U6 / U12 underground lines will take you from the Weinsteige stop directly to the main train station.